-Volumes are reported as the principal amount of each repo transaction, which is the amount of cash lent by the cash lender at the initiation of the trade.
+Volumes are reported as an aggregation of the principal amount of each repo transaction, which is the amount of cash lent by the cash lender at the initiation of the trade.
 Transaction volume reflects all transactions that were initiated on a given day.
 Any forward trades (trades that are agreed to in advance of the start date) are recorded on the start date of the trade.
-Outstanding volume reflects the volume of all trades from their start dates up until their end dates.
+The total volume for all transactions is reported as well as separate volumes by tenor and collateral classes.